Top 47 ETL Interview Questions & Answers (2025)

 32. System Design ETL: International e-Commerce Warehouse

-The front end of the website includes a vendor portal that provides sales data in daily, weekly, monthly, quarterly, and yearly intervals.
+The website’s front end includes a vendor portal that provides sales data at daily, weekly, monthly, quarterly, and yearly intervals.

 The company wants to expand worldwide.
-They put you in charge of designing its end-to-end architecture, so you need to know what significant factors to consider before you start building.
+You will be in charge of designing its end-to-end architecture, so you need to know what significant factors to consider before you start building.
 What clarifying questions would you ask?

 What kind of end-to-end architecture would you design for this company (both for ETL and reporting)?